Artificial Intelligence

 Step 3: Training Your ML Model

 Training involves teaching the model to find patterns and relationships in the data.
-This step uses algorithms and mathematical processes to help the model “learn” from examples.
+This step in the machine learning process uses algorithms and mathematical processes to help the model “learn” from examples.
 It’s where the real magic begins in machine learning.

 • Essential algorithms: Linear regression, decision trees, or neural networks.